mikifi/mikifi-nginx-letsencrypt/README.md

 the quay.io/letsencrypt/letsencrypt image, the SSL certificate for the  given domain can be installed and refreshed more or less automatically.

-The approach used are a combination of the solutions described by these resources:
+The approach used is a combination of the solutions described by these resources:

 1. http://www.automationlogic.com/using-lets-encrypt-and-docker-for-automatic-ssl/
 2. https://manas.tech/blog/2016/01/25/letsencrypt-certificate-auto-renewal-in-docker-powered-nginx-reverse-proxy.html